 - Nerve conduction studies to determine the health or disease of a nerve

 Often sciatica improves spontaneously so the treatment for sciatica focuses on improving symptoms by relieving pressure and inflammation.
 Typical sciatica treatments include:

-Physical therapy.
-This treatment helps to prevent further episodes of sciatica.
+- Physical therapy.
+This treatment strengthens the muscles around the spine to help prevent further episodes of sciatica.

-Surgery.
+- Surgery.
 Surgery may be warranted if the sciatic nerve pain is severe and has not been relieved with conservative treatments.
-Sciatica Outlook

 Although sciatica can be very painful, it is rare for the disorder to cause permanent nerve damage.
 Most sciatica pain syndromes will usually get better within a few weeks.